The Potential of Coordinated Gravitational-Wave Followup for Improving Kilonova Detection Prospects: Lessons from GW190425: Analysis and Results

 The GW localization was updated 26 hours after the initial localization was released.
 At the time of the update, earlier footprints had their probability coverage changed.
 We take that into account by retroactively recounting the probability covered by all of the observations using the updated localization from the time it was released.
 The area covered does not depend on the localization map and thus, no recounting of the area covered is needed at the time of the update.
 The sum of area and probability covered is performed in two different ways, first without regard to whether observations overlap or not, and second with overlapping regions counted only once.
 We compare the probability covered to the 100\% probability of the entire sky and the area covered to the initial and updated 90\% probability areas.

-The probability and area covered as a function of time are shown in Figure \ref{fig:area_prob_calc}.
-Within 5.65 days following the merger, 11486 \ensuremath{deg^{2}} were covered (once or more).
+The area and probability covered as a function of time are shown in the top and middle panels of Figure \ref{fig:area_prob_lum_calc}, respectively.
+Within 5.65 days following the merger, 11486 deg$^{2}$ were uniquely covered.
 This is more than the area of the GWTC-2 90\% probability region, but not all of the area covered is in that region (Fig. \ref{fig:observations_map}).
-In fact, at 5.65 days post-merger, only 54\% of the probability (of the GWTC-2 localization) was covered, while enough observations were made to cover over 120000 \ensuremath{deg^{2}} by that time.
-The 90\% probability region could have theoretically been covered within three hours from merger\footnote{Here we provide the theoretical time period it would have taken ideally coordinated observations to cover the localization, without simulating a detailed coordinated observing strategy in order to provide a simple order-of-magnitude estimate of the time it would have taken to cover the region.
-Instrument-specific observability constraints could prolong this time estimate.}.
+In fact, at 5.65 days post-merger, only 54\% of the probability (of the GWTC-2 localization) were uniquely covered, while, in total, enough observations were made to cover over 120,000 deg$^{2}$ by that time.
+According to Figure \ref{fig:area_prob_lum_calc}, a total area equivalent to the 90\% probability region was covered within three hours from merger.
+This means that \textit{in principle}, ideally coordinated observations could have covered the accessible 90\% localization on a time scale of hours from the field becoming observable\footnote{Weather and additional instrument-specific observability constraints could prolong this time estimate.}.